umayrsufi/umayrsufi/README.md

 I build relationships between Microsoft technologies (like GitHub!) and communities.

-You can check out what I work on on [twitter](https://twitter.com/umayrsufi) and get connected with me there.
+You can check out what I'm working on at [twitter](https://twitter.com/umayrsufi) and get connected with me there.

 <!--
 **umayrsufi/umayrsufi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.